tracel-ai/burn/README.md

 #### Backend

 Almost everything is based on the `Backend` trait, which allows to run tensor operations with different implementations without having to change your code.
-A backend does not necessary have autodiff capabilities, the `ADBackend` trait is there to specify when autodiff is always required.
+A backend does not necessary have autodiff capabilities, the `ADBackend` trait is there to specify when autodiff is required.

 #### Tensor